Municipal Buildings, Dalkeith

 The Municipal Buildings are based in Buccleuch Street in Dalkeith, Scotland.
 The structure, which served as the meeting place of Dalkeith Burgh Council, is a Category B listed building.

 History

-The first municipal building in the town was a tolbooth in the High Street which was completed in the mid-17th century.
-It incorporated prison cells in the basement, a weigh house on the ground floor and a courtroom on the first floor.
+The first municipal building in the town was Dalkeith Tolbooth in the High Street which was completed in 1648.
 Following significant population growth, largely associated with the status of Dalkeith as a market town, the area became a police burgh in 1878.
 In this context, the new burgh commissioners decided to procure a purpose-built municipal structure: the site they selected was occupied by a local reservoir.
 The old reservoir was demolished and replaced by a water tower in Cemetery Road.

-The new building was designed by James Pearson Alison in the Scottish baronial style, built in ashlar stone at a cost of £592 and was used for the first time on 9 October 1882.
+The new building was designed by James Alison (1862-1932) in the Scottish baronial style, built in ashlar stone at a cost of £592 and was used for the first time on 9 October 1882.